 Buddhist prayer flags adorn huge suspension bridges and we will pass many stone walls and Buddhist memorial sites.
 We aspire to reach Gokyo Ri, the world’s highest freshwater lake system.

-As the name suggests, the Everest High Passes Trek is the most challenging trek you can opt for in the Everest region.
+As the name suggests, the Everest Three Passes Trek is the most challenging trek you can opt for in the Everest region.

 The Three Passes of Everest Region is a challenging one but the rewards are endless!
 This 22 days trek ventures into the beautiful Khumbu Region, visiting Everest Base Camp and Kala Patthar before tackling not just one, not two but three high mountain passes.
 The sense of achievement you will get from this trek is mind-blowing and the scenery is equally spectacular.

 We enjoy time in Namche Bazaar, the Sherpa capital and gateway to the high Himalaya before increasing the altitude.
 Thyangboche is a magical resting place for the night enjoying panoramic vistas and is the home to a wonderful, ornate monastery.
 We head further up, deep into this mountainous region, conquering steep inclines and rocky trails before marvelling at the views from three different passes.